DevMountain/node-auth-afternoon/README.md

 * Destructure username and password from req.body, storing them on const variables.
 * Get the database instance using req.app.get('db')
 * Using the `get_user` SQL file, query the database for a user with a username matching the username from req.body.
+* Store the result of the SQL query on a const variable called user.
+    * Remember that SQL queries come back in an array, so take the first item of the result to be your user variable.
 * If there is not user found, send a response with status 401, and the string 'User  not found.
 Please register as a new user before loggin in.'
 * Otherwise, create a const variable called isAuthenticated and set it equal to `bcrypt.compareSync(password, user.hash)`
 * If isAuthenticated is false, send a response with status code 403, and the string 'Incorrect password'.